microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIDataset.md

 ## PARAMETERS

 ### -Dataset
-A dataset to be added.
+The dataset to be added.

 ```yaml
 Type: Dataset